blindelectron/ttServerManager/README.md

 ### notes on commands.
 if sending in a channel message, you must propend the command with a slash(/) Most commands are based on user nickname, unless otherwise specified.
+The commands kick, move, and bann are able to take lists of users, separated by to colons(::).
 ## other functions.
 * If the user is an admin and the feature  is enabled, the bot will intercept there channel messages so that it won't matter what channel they are in.
 # important notes.
 The bot must be logged in as an admin for it to work properly.
+If you have a problem with the bot, please contact me directly or open an issue on Github.